Research Group

 PhD, MRes, BSc

 My research focuses on the delivery and evaluation of brief interventions and pharmacotherapies for smoking cessation in primary care.
 Although there are effective treatments to help smokers stop smoking, many are unwilling or unable to quit.
-Novel methods are required to encourage smokers to take up support for stopping smoking and my research explores different ways in how we can achieve this.
+My goal is to develop novel and effective ways of delivering brief interventions for smoking cessation and identify ways in which we can improve communication between patients and practitioners.

 Recent publications